All Saints' Episcopal Church, Briarcliff Manor

 Easter Egg Hunt - April 20, 12 noon

 In a special treat for the kids, we are also having an Easter Egg Hunt after the Easter Sunday service!
 All our little Saints can go out among the grounds and Parish Hall and collect any eggs they can find filled with treats.
 Can you imagine the fun?!
-We are looking for volunteers to help with the hunt logistics.
-Please contact Tessa Tokke at [email protected] if you are interested.

 On Easter Sunday, we will also have an extended coffee hour to have fellowship together.
 Thanks to Mike Cavanaugh for coordinating!